pymupdf/PyMuPDF/docs/annot.rst

       :arg float opacity: *(new in v1.16.14)* **valid for all annotation types:** change or set the annotation's transparency.
 Valid values are *0 <= opacity < 1*.
       :arg str blend_mode: *(new in v1.16.14)* **valid for all annotation types:** change or set the annotation's blend mode.
 For valid values see :ref:`BlendModes`.
-      :arg float fontsize: change font size of the text.
+      :arg float fontsize: change :data:`fontsize` of the text.
 'FreeText' annotations only.
       :arg sequence,float text_color: change the text color.
 'FreeText' annotations only.
       :arg sequence,float border_color: change the border color.
 'FreeText' annotations only.
       :arg sequence,float fill_color: the fill color.